 - Not producing enough saliva which washes away food and harmful sugars

 If you have any further questions about how you can avoid cavities and tooth decay please do not hesitate to reach out to us.
-The staff at our Hockessin, Wilmington, Middletown and Newark offices are always eager to answer your questions and look forward to hearing from you soon!
+The staff at our Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro offices are always eager to answer your questions and look forward to hearing from you soon!